GLOBAL MARKETS-Stocks and euro sag ahead of expected ECB rate hike

 "We're basically in limbo right now until the decision," which comes at 1215 GMT, said Piet Haines Christiansen, chief strategist for fixed income at Danske Bank.

-The Fed on Wednesday dropped a key line that had been in its previously statements on the need for further rate increases, yet Fed Chair Jerome Powell pushed back against expectations that it will soon start cutting them.
+The Fed on Wednesday had cut a key line that had been in its previously statements on the need for further rate increases, yet Fed Chair Jerome Powell pushed back against expectations that it will soon start cutting them.

 It will "take some time" for inflation to fall he said, so "it would not be appropriate to cut rates" this year.